dmptrluke/django-published/README.md

 # The Admin Interface

-*django-published* has several helper functions to customize the admin (it doesn't have the admin methods because there's no way to know if there are other ModelAdmins being used, and Python's MRO doesn't allow for chaining).
-All of them are in the `gatekeeper.admin_helpers` file.
+*django-published* has several helper functions to customize the admin.
+All of them can be found in the  `django-published.admin` module.

+## PublishedAdmin
+All of the below functions require the use of the `PublishedAdmin` abstract class instead of the default `ModelAdmin` class.
+You can see examples of this in all of the code below.

 ## Readonly Fields